Gooroom Cloud OS v2.0 RC1 Is Released With Focus Server-Side "Apps"

 The 구름 플랫폼 ("cloud platform") page on Gooroom's website explains that their reasoning for developing a South Korean cloud platform client operating system is to reduce South Korean's dependency on foreign devil services and infrastructure.
 This is an admirable goal but the approach is questionable.
 They should not be trying to duplicate other operating systems reliance on cloud services, the right thing to do would be to make an alternative which does not rely on or use server-side "cloud" infrastructure.

-Home users and small business users are much better off running the Linux Mint based South Korean HarmoniKR operating system (not to be confused with the Chinese Harmony OS from Huawei).
-HarmoniKR is a solid and user-friendly OS with focus on locally installed programs.
-The public version lacks most of the the security addons the Ministry Of Defense has added to the HarmoniKR version they use but it's solid enough for home users.
+Home users and small business users are much better off running the Linux Mint based South Korean HamoniKR operating system (not to be confused with the Chinese Harmony OS from Huawei).
+HamoniKR is a solid and user-friendly OS with focus on locally installed programs.
+The public version lacks most of the the security addons the Ministry Of Defense has added to the HamoniKR version they use but it's solid enough for home users.

 The installable Live ISO image for Gooroom 2.0 rc1 is available at gooroom.kr/content/downloads/iso.php.
 It is 1.2 GB and it is only available as a https download (no torrent).